-Auto-renewable subscriptions give users access to content, services, or premium features in your app on an ongoing basis.
-At the end of each subscription duration, the subscription automatically renews until a user chooses to cancel it.
-Users can subscribe on iOS, iPadOS, macOS, watchOS, and tvOS.
+Auto-renewable subscriptions provide access to content, services, or premium features in your app on an ongoing basis.
+They automatically renew at the end of their duration until the user chooses to cancel.
+Subscriptions are available on iOS, iPadOS, macOS, watchOS, and tvOS.

 - Refer to the In-App Purchase StoreKit API documentation.